Patricia has always wanted to find someone to help her make sense of her family’s finances so that she can be a good steward of the family wealth.

 Stanley told us during their 45-day review that the greatest benefit of engaging us to help plan their finances is how much more relaxed Patricia is nowadays.

-They have also benefit from certain areas of planning which they were not aware they require.
+They have also benefited from certain areas of planning which they were not aware they require.

 Being in a profession where they understand the value of professional advice, they can see the benefits of paying a fee for a personal Chief Financial Officer (CFO) to get conflict-free advice in return: